 How can you help me with my accidental disability retirement case?

 We can help you with the entire process to ensure that your case is approved within the appropriate time frame, we can handle the appeal process, and we ensure that your rights are protected.

 We have many years of experience representing injured parties and their families.
 Our staff of four attorneys and legal professionals are available to assist you in all aspects of your injury claim.

-Call our office at 978-745-0914 to talk about your accidental disability retirement claim.
-We'll discuss your options and guide you through the steps of applying for ADR benefits for you and your family.
+Call Pierce, Pierce & Napolitano at 978-745-0914 to talk about your accidental disability retirement claim.
+We’ll discuss your options and guide you through the steps of applying for ADR benefits for you and your family.